jrehor/kcc/README.md

 4
 ```

-The startup banner packs a lot of useful information:
+There isn't much to write home about your k skills, so let's focus on the startup banner which packs a lot of useful information:

 | it says             | it means                      |
 | :-------------------|:------------------------------|